go to ninetyfifth set of Jewish jokes

 (#1820) The helpful passenger

-to go to work, he can’t help but notice that the woman who got off the
+to work, he can’t help but notice that the woman who got off the bus in front

-bus in front of him has her right breast hanging outside her blouse.
-He
+of him has her right breast hanging outside her blouse.
+He is always one

-is always one to help people and is not embarrassed to go up to her and
+to help people and so is not embarrassed to go over to her and say, "Excuse

-then shrieks on top of her voice, "Oy vay, I’ve left my baby on
+shrieks on top of her voice, "Oy vay, I’ve left my baby on the bus."

 (#1821) Is that you, mum?

-at least a week so decides to phone her.
-As soon as a voice answers his
+a week so decides to phone her.
+As soon as a voice answers his call, Lionel

 "Fine, thank you, fine," comes the reply.